Credit units: 3

 Department: AGBIO (Dean's Office)

 An introduction to agricultural systems with a focus on sustainability in a changing environment.
 Current agricultural challenges and issues will be used to highlight and illustrate the interactions between plant, animal, microbial, human and environment components.
 The soil/plant/environment interface is emphasized.
 Management decisions affecting agricultural systems, cropping and land use are examined both regionally and globally.
-Students will also exercise the research process using scientific literature to investigate a hypothesis.

 Note: Students with credit for PLSC 41 will not receive credit for this course.